Judge in Russia probe case reprimands attorney who quoted ‘Animal House’

 CLICK HERE TO GET THE FOX NEWS APP

-Friedrich told Dubelier she had read his latest filing and "you have made many inappropriate remarks."
+Friedrich told Dubelier, a former assistant U.S. attorney, she had read his latest filing and "you have made many inappropriate remarks."
 She told him to "knock it off.”

 In a filing last week, Dubelier referenced “Animal House” and said, “The Special Counsel’s argument is reminiscent of Otter’s famous line, ‘Flounder, you can’t spend your whole life worrying about your mistakes!
 You f---ed up . . . you trusted us.
 Hey, make the best of it.’”